luktomaszewski/spring-boot-template/README.md

 * `jq`
 * `awslocal`

-For :apple: macOS users, you can use the `install-tools-macos.sh` script to easily install the necessary tools.
+For :apple: macOS users, you can use the [`install-tools-macos.sh`](instal-tools-macos.sh) script to easily install the necessary tools.
 Simply run the script in your terminal:

 ```bash
 ./install-tools-macos.sh
 ````

-## :rocket: Getting started
+## :rocket: Getting Started

 To see a list of available commands, run command: